 For a long time, that stigma influenced employers as well.
 However, a recent amendment to ERISA changed that.

 There is no doubt that employees with mental illnesses should have the same benefits as any other employee with a disability or illness.
-Mental illnesses always have a range of severity, but they can impact someone’s ability to work as much as any physical condition, including:
+Mental illnesses always have a range of severity, but they can impact someone’s ability to work as much as any physical condition.

 There are many different symptoms: The same mental illnesses manifest in various ways for different people.
-One person’s PTSD will look different from another’s.
-So, many insurers may have trouble verifying the existence of someone’s mental illness renders them unable to work
+One person’s anxiety may look different from another’s.
+So, many long term disability insurers deny that someone’s mental illness renders them unable to work

-- There is still an emphasis on physical illnesses: Recovering benefits solely for a mental illness is still tough.
-It is much more likely for employers and insurers to cover a mental illness if it accompanies or worsens a physical illness or disability.
+There is still an emphasis on physical illnesses: Recovering benefits solely for a mental illness is still tough.
+It is much more likely for disability insurers to cover a mental illness if it accompanies or worsens a physical illness or disability.

 The stigma around mental illness may persist today.
-However, that should not impact an employee’s right to obtain the ERISA benefits they deserve.
-Hopefully, this month’s dedication to raising awareness can help reduce the challenges that these employees face.
+However, that should not impact person’s right to obtain the ERISA long term disability benefits they deserve.
+Hopefully, this month’s dedication to raising awareness can help reduce the challenges that these claimant’s face.